-The education level of Las Vegas citizens is a little higher than the average for US cities and towns: 22.27% of adults in Las Vegas have at least a bachelor's degree.
+The citizens of Las Vegas are slightly better educated than the national average of 21.84% for all cities and towns, with 22.27% of adults in Las Vegas having a bachelor's degree or advanced degree.

 The per capita income in Las Vegas in 2010 was $25,760, which is upper middle income relative to Nevada and the nation.
 This equates to an annual income of $103,040 for a family of four.
 However, Las Vegas contains both very wealthy and poor people as well.